Whatsapp Icon

 • What treatment options are available for my condition?
 Familiarize yourself with the various treatment pathways you might consider.

 • What are the potential side effects of each treatment?
-Knowing the side effects can help you prepare and manage them.
+Knowing the side effects can help you prepare for and manage them.

 • How will the treatment affect my daily life?
 It's important to understand the impact on your lifestyle for better planning.